ErikaDva/codewars-solutions/README.md

 # Solutions to Codewars challenges

 This repository contains my solutions to Codewars challenges mainly for R and Python.
 The sole purpose of this repository is to showcase my solutions as part of the portfolio.
+Sample tests are included in the scripts to display the expected behaviour of the function.

 > <p style = "color:red"><strong>Note:</strong> Please DO NOT use my solutions here as your own submissions on Codewars</p>